Let be a compact interval of positive length (thus

 that contain

 is replaced by Lebesgue measure.
-(Hint: Repeat the proof of the usual Hardy-Littlewood maximal inequality, but use the Besicovich covering lemma in place of the Vitaly-type covering lemma.
+(Hint: Repeat the proof of the usual Hardy-Littlewood maximal inequality, but use the Besicovitch covering lemma in place of the Vitali-type covering lemma.
 Why do we need the former lemma here instead of the latter?)

 on a compact interval